nasa/fprime/docs/Tutorials/HelloWorld/Deployments.md

 ## Creating A New Deployment

 F´ deployments represent one flight software executable.
 All the components we develop for F´ run within a deployment.
-The deployment created here will contain the standard [command and data handling]() (C&DH) stack.
+The deployment created here will contain the standard command and data handling stack.
 This stack enables ground control and data collection of the deployment.

 To create a deployment, run the following commands: